refugeetech/platform/API00.md

         }
       ]
     },
-    pseudoQuery:'return tag.name from each tag in Tags with return each project in database where tag.name in project.tags' }, data:out
+    pseudoQuery:'return tag.name from tag in Tags with return project in Projects where tag.name in project.tags' },
+  data:out
 }